Marc T. Henry de Frahan

 Ph.D., University of Michigan

-Laboratory working on next-generation wind farms and
+working on next-generation wind farms and reacting flow

-reacting flow technologies.
+technologies.

 I received a Ph.D. in the Mechanical Engineering department